 - applying antibiotic cream to blisters

-However, seek emergency medical treatment if burns affect a widespread area of the:
+However, seek emergency medical treatment if the burn affects a widespread area, such as any of the following:

-Third-degree burns are the worst burns.
+Excluding fourth-degree burns, third-degree burns are the most severe.
 They cause the most damage, extending through every layer of skin.
-The damage can even reach the bloodstream, major organs, and bones, which can lead to death.

-There is a misconception that third-degree means most painful.
-With this type of burn, the damage is so extensive that you may not feel pain because your nerves are damaged.
-Depending on the cause, third-degree burns cause the skin to look:
+There is a misconception that third-degree burns are the most painful.
+However, with this type of burn the damage is so extensive that there may not be any pain because of nerve damage.

 Severe burns also carry the risk of hypothermia and hypovolemia.
-Hypothermia is characterized by dangerously low body temperatures.
+Dangerously low body temperatures characterize hypothermia.
 While this may seem like an unexpected complication of a burn, the condition is actually prompted by excessive loss of body heat from an injury.
 Hypovolemia, or low blood volume, occurs when your body loses too much blood from a burn.

-The best way to fight burns is to prevent them from happening altogether.
-Certain jobs put you at a greater risk for burns, but the fact is that most of them happen at home.
+The obvious best way to fight burns is to prevent them from happening.
+Certain jobs put you at a greater risk for burns, but the fact is that most burns happen at home.
 Infants and young children are the most vulnerable to burns.
-Here are some tips for the preventive measures you can take:
+Preventive measures you can take at home include:

 - Keep children out of the kitchen while cooking.

-- Turn pot handles towards the back of the stove.
+- Turn pot handles toward the back of the stove.

-- Place a fire extinguisher near the kitchen.
+- Place a fire extinguisher in or near the kitchen.

 - Test smoke detectors once a month.